ouspg/CompSec/Lab6_Digital_Forensics/README.md

 * Hashcat might require some other libraries to be installed before it runs correctly
 * Feel free to utilize any other tool you can find to solve these tasks
 * Files with strong encryption and long enough passwords are unfeasible to be bruteforced
-* Mallory might have kept some unneccessary file clutter on his USB-stick just to annoy anybody else who happens to read it.
+* Mallory might have kept some unnecessary file clutter on his USB-stick just to annoy anybody else who happens to read it.
 * [File slack space](https://www.google.com/search?q=file+slack+space)